As Ukraine leader fights for Kiev, west slips from his grip

 RAMPAGE

 Erecting barricades outside a police barracks, the protesters demanded their surrender.
-Officers filed out, hands above their heads, and were stripped of their body armour.
+Officers filed out, hands above their heads, and were stripped of their body armor.

 The barracks were set ablaze, as were the office of the state security service and the premises of the state prosecutor.
 Rioters tossed papers through smashed windows.